FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 Definitions of some central terms from above documents are copied and discussed in the following subsections.

-{::comment}

-    MB57: Please move this to a terminology section suggested above

-    VP: Ok for paragraph text...

-    MK: See my note re your comment to the Requirements Language section.
-We ended up keeping the Existing Terms section just before the MLRsearch specific terms for clarity and easier reading, based on feedback from BMWG.

-{:/comment}

-{::comment}

-    Some discussed aspects are important and specific to MLRsearch Specification, that is why these terms get full subsections, instead of just external references.

-    VP: DONE208: Downgrade the last sentence from draft to e-mail?

-{:/comment}

 ### SUT

 Defined in Section 3.1.2 of [RFC2285] as follows.